 We also looked at the problem of determining the number of muons in the detector.
-We found that proximal clustering, the simplest algorithm that we tried, was as good as or better than all other tested algorithms.
-Our proximal clustering algorithm was an 86% improvement over the current software.
+We found that proximal clustering with some simple heuristics could correctly classify if an event contained a single track or multiple tracks, and was an 86% improvement over the prior software.